-- A computing elective stream of 16 credit points.
+a computing elective stream of 16 credit points.
 These may be chosen from Information Systems, Computer Science, or both.
-However, a strand taken predominantly from a single area is preferred over a collection of unrelated subjects. - A further stream of 24 credit points which will be one of the following: - a formal sub-major of 24 credit points from a UTS faculty;
+A strand taken predominantly from a single area is preferred over a collection of unrelated subjects;

+- a further stream of 24 credit points which will be one of the following: - a) a formal sub-major of 24 credit points from a UTS faculty;

-b) at the discretion of the Director, Undergraduate Studies or the Electives Coordinator, a number of subjects from another UTS discipline or another institution, at least 20 credit points of which form a coherent staged group.
-A staged group is one where there is a pattern of prerequisites between the subjects that shows progression of at least three levels.
+b) at the discretion of the Director, Undergraduate Studies, or the Electives Coordinator, a number of subjects from another UTS discipline or another institution, at least 20 credit points of which form a coherent staged group.
+A staged group is one where there is a pattern of prerequisites between the subjects that show progression of at least three levels.
 A coherent group is one in which all subjects are from the one area of knowledge.
 This may leave the student with four credit points to take a 'free' subject from any discipline.
-(Special arrangements may be made for the study of a foreign language at another university);
+(Special arrangements may be made for the study of a foreign language at another university.);

 c) at least 16 credit points of electives from the School of Computing Sciences (in addition to the 16 compulsory School of Computing Sciences elective credit points referred to above).
-This choice will leave students with up to eight 'free' credit points to complete the 24 credit points of 'other' electives required to complete Part 2.
+This choice will leave students with up to eight 'free' credit points to complete the 24 credit points of 'other' electives required to complete the second part of the elective requirement.